“You have to taste a culture to understand it” ~ Deborah Cater.

 TIP: I usually do not eat pork at home as I dislike the flavour, however pork in Japan tastes better than my home of Australia, so I ate every bite on this tour!

-Where to find the best street food in Tokyo
+Where to find the best Tokyo street food tour

 Scattered amongst the shadows of modern skyscrapers dominating the Shibuya neighbourhood are hundreds of small eateries oozing old-world charm.
 This is where you can find the best street food and learn about why things are the way they are today!